instagibbs/bolts/XX-eltoo-onchain.md

 one block CSV required to avoid pinning by counterparty, with the exception of a single 0-value anchor output.

+The one block CSV delay should be added to the node for any `cltv_expiry_delta` selection and on-chain expiration timers.

 See [BOLT #??: Settlement Transaction](XX-eltoo-transactions.md#settlement-transaction)
 for more details.